elinekupers/vcd-stim/README.md

 * `IBI:` Interblock interval (time between the offset of the response window of the last trial in a block, and the onset of the task instruction window of the following miniblock).
 IBIs involve just the fixation circle.
 * `Correct image:` The image that you should have learned to associate with the reference image) vs. incorrect image (some incorrect images are lures (applies only to LTM; defined as incorrect associated images that are within stimulus class (in the classic group) or incorrect similarly-looking images (in the natural group)), modified stimulus (applies only NS-WM), stimulus pair (AB) where B is associated with A (LTM), test dots (IMG).
 * `Eyetracking terms:` targets, eyetracking block, Eyelink calibration
-* `Rest time:` (whenever there is “nothing” for the participant to do other than fixate)
+* `Rest time:` Whenever there is “nothing” for the participant to do other than fixate.
-* Stimulus-task crossing - e.g. NS-WM
+* `Stimulus-task crossing:` the crossing between a stimulus class and task class (e.g., NS-WM).
 * `Unique stimuli:` All the images/movies within a single stimulus class.
 The number of unique stimuli is determined by the number of fully-crossed manipulated stimulus features (up to 3 stimulus features, see below).
 The manipulated stimulus features of interest can be at the image level (e.g., gabor contrast level, RDK motion coherence), or at the global property level (indoor vs outdoor, manmade vs natural foods).
 * `Semantic Categories:` For CO and NS we sample different semantic categories:
 	* `Superordinate level:` humans, animals, food, objects, places
 	* `Basic level:` faces, cats, giraffes, tools, houses